csjoshc/csjoshc.github.io/notes/Python/IntroCompThinkDataSci/unit1/problemset1.md

 ## Overview

-A problem of selecting items to fit in a bag based on the 'space' available
+A problem of selecting items (Cows) to fit in a bag based on the 'space' available

-Each possible entry has a name and a space consumption associated with it:
+Each possible cow has a name and a space consumption associated with it:

 ```
 Maggie,3